johnfredcee/johnfredcee.github.io/content/UsingCompilationDatabasesandVisualCodeWithUnreal.md

 Slug: Using compilation databases with Visual Studio Code
 Summary: How to use UBT to generate useful compile_commands.json files

 I very much like Visual Studio Code: as an old Emacs (and Vi!) hand I have a thing about editor responsiveness.
-I'm conviced there's a sweet spot involving the speed of human cognition and a programs response time, or perhaps I'm just an impatient git.
+I'm convinced there's a sweet spot involving the speed of human cognition and a programs response time, or perhaps I'm just an impatient git.

 The problem with Visual Studio Code is that the Microsft C++ plugin and Unreal's Visual Studio Code generator leads to a poor experience.